Nobella-Nyarari-Ejiofor/challenge/README.md

 2. The DAG would then be scheduled by Airflow to execute on a regular basis.
 3. The NiFi and Spark Streaming workflows are started by Airflow when the DAG runs.
     NiFi Process:
-    After obtaining information from transactional  databases A and  B, and analytical databases B and C, NiFi modifies and purges it before publishing it to Kafka topics  V and W , X and Y respectively.
+    After obtaining information from transactional  databases A and  B, and analytical databases B and C, NiFi modifies and purges it before publishing it to Kafka topics  V and W, X and Y respectively.

    Spark Process:
-    Applications for Spark streaming take in data from Kafka topics Vand W, X and Y, analyze it in real time, and then publish the findings back to topics P and Q, R and S repectively .
+    Applications for Spark streaming take in data from Kafka topics Vand W, X and Y, analyze it in real-time and then publish the findings back to topics P and Q, R and S respectively.<br>
     Data from Kafka topics P, Q, R  and Scan then be consumed by downstream applications or systems for additional processing or reporting.
 4. To make sure the NiFi and Spark Streaming workflows are operating properly, Airflow would keep an eye on them.
 In the event that the pipeline fails, Airflow will attempt an unsuccessful